 An action set can be invoked by an end-user's gesture (for example, clicking an ADF Button) or an Excel worksheet event.
 Where an end-user gesture invokes an action set, the name of the action set property in the ADF component's property inspector is prefaced by the name of the gesture required.
-The following list describes the property names that the Oracle ADF Desktop Integration module displays in property inspectors and what user gesture can invoke an action set:
+The following list describes the property names that ADF Desktop Integration displays in property inspectors, and what user gesture can invoke an action set:

-- ClickActionSet for an ADF Button component, as an end user clicks the button to invoke the associated action set - DoubleClickActionSet for an ADF InputText or ADF Output Text component, as an end user double-clicks these components to invoke the associated action set - SelectActionSet for a worksheet menu item, as an end user selects a menu item to invoke the associated action set - ActionSet for a worksheet event, as no explicit end-user gesture is required to invoke the action set
+- ClickActionSet for an ADF Button component, as the end user clicks the button to invoke the associated action set - DoubleClickActionSet for an ADF InputText or ADF Output Text component, as the end user double-clicks these components to invoke the associated action set - SelectActionSet for a worksheet ribbon button, as the end user selects a button to invoke the associated action set - ActionSet for a worksheet event, as no explicit end-user gesture is required to invoke the action set

-You invoke the Action Collection Editor from an ADF component, worksheet menu item, or worksheet event to define or configure an action set.
+You invoke the Action Collection Editor from an ADF component, worksheet ribbon button, or worksheet event to define or configure an action set.
 In addition to defining the actions that an action set invokes, you can configure the action set's Alert properties to provide feedback on the result of invocation of an action set.
 You configure the Status properties for an action set to display a status message to end users while an action set executes the actions you define.
-For information about opening the Action Collection Editor, see Section 5.10, "Using the Collection Editors".
+For information about opening the Action Collection Editor, see Section 5.12, "Using the Collection Editors."